Tree of Life – Or L'Simcha Congregation: Tenants and merger

 In the 2000s, an aging membership and the migration of the Jewish community to suburban neighborhoods led to decreasing synagogue membership.
 Tree of Life began renting space in its building to other congregations.
 In 2008, Congregation Or L'Simcha (אור לשמחה, 'Light of Joy'), founded by Rabbi Chuck Diamond in 2005, began holding services in the Tree of Life building.
 In 2010, the two congregations voted to merge and became known as Tree of Life – Or L'Simcha Congregation.
 The merger added 120 congregants to Tree of Life's membership rolls, bringing the combined membership to 530 families.

 In April 2010, Dor Hadash, a Reconstructionist congregation, began renting space in the Tree of Life building.
 New Light, a Conservative congregation, left its home of 60 years in 2017 and carried its Torah scrolls in a procession to Tree of Life, where it also began renting space.

 Mass shooting

 A mass shooting occurred in the Tree of Life synagogue during Shabbat morning services on October 27, 2018.
 A gunman entered the building shouting antisemitic statements and opened fire, killing eleven and injuring six, including four responding police officers.
-The sole suspect, Robert Bowers, was apprehended at the scene.
+The shooter, Robert Bowers, was apprehended at the scene.

 Reopening

-The synagogue has been closed since October 2018.
+The synagogue has been closed since the shooting.
 In May 2021, synagogue officials announced that architect Daniel Libeskind had been selected as the lead architect for reconstruction.
 The main sanctuary of the campus and the stained glass windows of the temple will be preserved.